doganparlak/UEFA-FootballDepartment/README.md

 - **Source folder**: This folder includes the Jupyter notebooks used to implement metrics, apply technical analysis, and plot the results.

-- **technical_analysis_presentation.pdf**: This file contains the results along with the methodologies used to implement the metrics.
+- **technical_analysis_presentation.pptx**: This file contains the results along with the methodologies used to implement the metrics.
 The methodologies consisted of network science and computational geometry.